 What else should you know about bilateral mastectomy?

-Some surgeons may not agree to remove both breasts unless a woman is at high risk of a second breast cancer.
+Some surgeons may not agree to remove both breasts unless someone is at high risk of a second breast cancer.

 Insurance companies that offer mastectomy coverage must also provide coverage for reconstructive surgery after mastectomy.
 But there's a chance that they may not pay to remove or reconstruct a breast that doesn't have cancer.

-Most women are satisfied with the results of the surgery.
-But some women regret having it.
+Most people are satisfied with the results of the surgery.
+But some people regret having it.
 Some find that having their breasts removed affects how they feel about themselves.
 And they may not gain the peace of mind they had hoped for.
-In general, women are more satisfied when they feel well-informed and take an active role in this decision.
+In general, people are more satisfied when they feel well-informed and take an active role in this decision.

 How can you decide what's right for you?